NMC Registration Guide for nurses trained outside of the EU/EEA*

 Moving countries is a very exciting venture, however, it can also be very daunting, with so much to organise.
 At HCL Permanent, we are here to help you through the various things you will need to ensure a smooth transition into becoming a nurse in the UK.
 One such necessity is registering with the Nursing and Midwifery Council (NMC), which was created to safeguard the health and wellbeing of the public by ensuring nurses keep their skills and knowledge up to date.

 Registering with the NMC is your first step to working in the UK.
+If you are needing a sick day check out bestfakedoctorsnotes.net forms for fake sick notes that work.
 To help you through registration, we have put together this quick step-by-step guide for nurses trained outside of the EU/EEA:

 - English language requirements – all applicants must be able to show they can communicate clearly and effectively in English by undertaking the International English Language Test (IELTS) with a score of 7.0.
 NMC will verify the scores with the IELTS organisation